Moments Economy Architecture Specification

 Archive: A long-horizon aggregation of Shells recording per-identity totals and global capacity usage.

-CGM (Common Governance Model): The geometric theory identifying K₄ structure and aperture equilibrium.
+CGM (Common Governance Model): The geometric theory identifying the intrinsic fourfold coordination structure compatible with the aQPU Kernel's depth-4 frame quotient.

 GGG (Gyroscopic Global Governance): The framework applying CGM to economy, employment, education, and ecology.